bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ## Adding an Expo app to bitrise.io

-First, let's see how to add a React Native app build with Expo to [bitrise.io](https://www.bitrise.io/).
+First, let's see how to add a React Native Expo app to [bitrise.io](https://www.bitrise.io/).

 {% include message_box.html type="info" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io/) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}